VSaaS market will pick up in 2014 and 2015 given the increasing need for security and surveillance by SMEs"

 What's the market size of VSaaS in India?

 According to 6Wresearch, India Video Surveillance As A Service Market is expected to reach $952.94 million by 2016, with a CAGR of 32.49% from 2011-2016.
-In 2011, though analog based surveillance systems have accounted for the majority of the share -67.80% in the overall market, IP based surveillance systems are expected to grow with relatively higher CAGR of 41.78% from 2011-2016.
-We expect VSaaS market to pick up in 2014 and 15 as the need for security and surveillance increases and more service providers look for newer value added services over their traditional services.
+In 2011, though analog-based surveillance systems have accounted for the majority of the share -67.80% in the overall market, IP based surveillance systems are expected to grow with a relatively higher CAGR of 41.78% from 2011-2016.
+We expect VSaaS market to pick up in 2014 and 15 as the need for security and surveillance increases and more service providers look for newer value-added services over their traditional services.

 What's the adoption trend of managed video services across SMEs?

-There is an ever increasing awareness and need for providing electronic surveillance and security for SMEs as the security and surveillance market is surely regarded as one of the fastest growing segments around the world today.
-With regards to the SMEs, VSaaS would be beneficial as SMEs would not be in favor of increasing manpower due to budget constraints and prefer to get a one stop solution for their security needs as well as to get a pulse of the office while the boss is away.
+There is an ever-increasing awareness and need for providing electronic surveillance and security for SMEs as the security and surveillance market is surely regarded as one of the fastest-growing segments around the world today.
+With regard to the SMEs, VSaaS would be beneficial as SMEs would not be in favor of increasing manpower due to budget constraints and prefer to get a one-stop solution for their security needs as well as to get a pulse of the office while the boss is away.